 Stephen Boutros: Sometimes people will initially believe they have minor injuries and they turn out to have major injuries.
 We wait for someone to reach what we call maximum medical improvement.
 That means they’ve either fully recovered from their injuries or they’ve got as good as they are going to get.

-That’s the time that our experts can accurately predict what the future losses are going to be with regards to medical bills and the wages.
-That’s when we can get good opinions from the doctors what the future is going to hold.
+That’s the time that I accurately predict what the future losses are going to be with regards to medical bills and the wages.
+That’s when I can get good opinions from the doctors what the future is going to hold.
 Once we have all that information, that’s when we resolve the case.

 What Emotions Are Involved in a Slip and Fall Incident?
 Many People Are Embarrassed and Attribute the Incident to Their Own Clumsiness